longhorn/longhorn/enhancements/20240325-nfs-server-ha.md

 - **Something goes not as expected**
 For all code paths, the fallback is to resort to the normal "not ready" path.
 So at worst, the failover time is the same as previous releases.
 Every effort should be made to ensure that the logging is clear and sufficient to tell why an expedited failover was not accomplished in such cases.

-- **Global impact of Delinquent condition**
-Changing the meaning of `NodeDownOrDeleted` to use an added attribute set on the node itself will have an effect on all volumes, not just RWX.
-One expired lease would lead to the relocation of any resource owned by that node and the InstanceManager itself.
-Even if that is accurate, that's a big step to take.
-Some recovery actions might have to time out until the Kubernetes node status catches up.
-It would be better to find a way to confine the effects of a stale lease to the volume it applies to.
-How might that be done?
-    - For resources that map one-one with RWX volumes, use the resource controller's `isResponsibleFor()` method to check first whether the related share manager ownership has moved, and if so, change to match it.
-That can work for the volume, volume attachment, and engine controllers.
-    - For engine and replica instances, the handling depends on the instance manager's state, which in turn is controlled by its node's `DownOrDeleted` status.
-If the instance manager is allowed to remain in "running" state, then every piece of code that checks instance manager state would need to have an added check of node delinquent condition, at least for instances that belong to RWX volumes, in situations where that can be determined.

 - **Possible delay due to image pull on the successor node** This is taken care of by the added feature to pre-pull the share-manager pod image: [[IMPROVEMENT] Pre-pull images (share-manager image and instance-manager image) on each Longhorn node](https://github.com/longhorn/longhorn/issues/8376).